Can A Nation Be Born In A Day

 4 I also will choose their delusions, and will bring their fears upon them; because when I called, no one answered; when I spoke, they did not hear: but they did evil before My eyes, and chose what in which I delighted not.

 [There will be a cost to those who fail to follow the plan of the Lord.
-They will walk in delusions and deceptions.]
+They will walk in delusions and deceptions.
+God will consider their actions evil.]

 5 Hear the word of the LORD, you that tremble at His word; Your brethren that hated you, that cast you out for My name’s sake, said, Let the LORD be glorified: but He shall appear to your joy, and they shall be ashamed.

-[He is literally speaking to the remnant, to those who would be obedient and follow Him out of the old covenant into the new… with a dark prophecy: your former brothers (family, countrymen, etc) will hate you and cast you out.
+[He is literally speaking to those who would be obedient and follow Him out of the old covenant into the new (aka the Remnant)… with a dark prophecy: your former brothers (family, countrymen, etc) will hate you and cast you out.
 But, the Lord is your joy and they will ultimately be ashamed.]

 6 A voice of noise from the city, a voice from the temple, a voice of the LORD that recompenses His enemies.

-[His most important day and time will be accompanied by much ado in both civic and religious halls.]
+[His most important day and time will be accompanied by much ado in both civic and religious halls and the Lord is up to mighty things to defeat His foes.
+Yes, this is certainly fulfilled in the events surrounding the death and Resurrection of Christ.]

 Source:bible.art